Master of Accounting Online – Application Process

 TOEFL / IELTS

 Applicants whose native language is not English and/or whose principal language of university instruction was not English must submit scores from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+The TOEFL Essentials exam is also accepted.
 Exception: applicants who have or will complete their undergraduate work in the U.S. or at an English-speaking college or university are not required to take the TOEFL or IELTS.

 Information and test registration for the TOEFL is available at www.toefl.org.
 Use the Wake Forest School of Business institution code B818.
 Information and test registration for the IELTS is available at www.ielts.org.
 An institutional code is NOT required for IELTS.

-To check the status of received official transcript(s), GRE/GMAT score(s) and TOEFL/IELTS score(s), please login to your Applicant Portal and choose your application to view a summary of your application status and requirements.
-Enter the same username and password that you used to create your online application.
+To review the received status of official transcript(s), GMAT/GRE score(s), and TOEFL/IELTS score(s), please login to your Applicant Portal, and choose your application to view a summary of your application status and requirements.
+You can login using the same username and password that you used to create your online application.